Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/README.md

 |
 |
 |-------+ ./3D_Phalanx/
-|		...........*Contains the main code and service files (same as the ones of ./Theoretical_developments_and_service_files) to obtain the 3D phalanx indented case*
+|		...........*Contains the main code to obtain the 3D phalanx indented case*
 |		|
 |		+-------+ ./Mesh/
 |		|		+ New_geom_finger_gmsh.py